etingof/snmpfwd/docs/source/configuration/server-configuration.rst

 Server configuration
 ====================

+Server part acts as the SNMP agent side of the SNMP proxy system.
+It is normally linked with one or more `clients <client-configuration>`_ via *trunks*.

-Basic configuration strategy for server part is:
+Basic configuration strategy for the server part is:

 * Configure SNMP credentials and SNMP Agent(s) listening for SNMP Managers to communicate with.
-Each Agent is identified by snmp-credentials-id.
+Each Agent is identified by `snmp-credentials-id`_.

 * Configure SNMP contexts.
-Each SNMP context is identified by snmp-context-id option.
+Each SNMP context is identified by `snmp-context-id`_ option.

 * Configure individual SNMP Managers or groups of Managers.
-Each Manager or group is identified by the snmp-peer-id option.
+Each Manager or group is identified by the `snmp-peer-id`_ option.

 * Configure server<->client communication link(s) called "trunks".
 Both
   Forwarder client and server could initiate and/or receive trunking connections.
-Each trunk is identified by a trunk-id which is used for message routing.
-Trunk initiator is responsible for trunk ID definition.
+Each trunk is identified by a `trunk-id`_ which is used for message routing.
+Trunk initiator is responsible for `trunk-id`_ definition.

 * Optionally configure plugins.
 These are small Python code snippets capable to access/modify/block passing SNMP message.
-You should configure each module you intend to use (giving search path, module file name, options) and assign it an ID.
-Then you could list these IDs in the routing section (see below).
+You should configure each module you intend to use (giving search path, module file name, options) and assign it `plugin-id`_.
+Then you could list these IDs in the routing section.

-* Configure message routing in form of matching-snmp-credentials-id-list, matching-snmp-peer-id-list and matching-snmp-context-id-list options mapped to the contents of using-trunk-id-list.
+* Configure message routing in form of `matching-snmp-credentials-id-list`_, `matching-snmp-peer-id-list`_, `matching-snmp-content-id-list`_ and
+  `matching-snmp-context-id-list`_ options mapped to the contents of `using-trunk-id-list`_.
 The latter identifies Manager part(s) of SNMP Forwarder to pass received SNMP message over.

 Global options
 --------------